Levels-of- Growing –Stock (LOGS) (EP 1256)

 During the 1950s George Staebler, a research with Pacific Northwest (PNW) Research Station developed a scheme for estimating potential yields of thinned stands.
 This was based on the two concepts that (1) increment of thinned stands was little affected by stocking over a wide range of stocking, and (2) that gross yield of “normal” stands represented production potential of the site and would be little different from that of thinned stands.
 This work provided the first estimates of managed stand yields based specifically on PNW data.
 An associated concept was that within wide limits of stocking, growth percent should be inversely related to stocking.
 However, Staebler also recognized that his procedure and the inferred effect of stocking on growth percent depended on the assumption of constant gross volume increment over a wide range of stocking, which had never been tested for Douglas-fir.
 And, that there was very little data then available that could be used to test these assumptions or his numerical yield estimates.
 These questions, together with the general lack of thinned young stand data suitable for estimation of thinning effects, led to the Levels-of- Growing -Stock (LOGS) experimental design.
 A cooperative research program was undertaken between Oregon State University, PNW Research Station, Weyerhaueser, Washington Department of Natural Resources, and Canadian Forest Service.

-Nine installations were established between 1963-1973 from Oregon to Vancouver Island.
+Nine installations were established between 1963 to 1973 from Oregon to Vancouver Island.
 Specifications for each installation included:

-- A relatively large (ca 9+ acres, ca 4+ ha) area of uniform site and stand, predominantly Douglas-fir, with initial stand height (original specification)* in the range 20-40 feet (6-12 m) and minimal crown recession.
-Both natural and plantation origin stands included.
+- A relatively large (ca 9+ acres, ca 4+ ha) area of uniform site and stand, predominantly Douglas-fir, with initial stand height (original specification)* in the range 20 to 40 feet (6m to 12m) and minimal crown recession.
+Both natural and plantation origin stands included

-There were 2 installations established in B.C. by the Canadian Forest Service and are now managed cooperatively with BC Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+There were 2 installations established in B.C. by the Canadian Forest Service and are now managed cooperatively.

 To determine how the amount of growing stock retained in repeatedly thinned stands of Douglas-fir affects cumulative volume production, tree size development, and growth/growing stock ratios.